Viscoelastic dynamics of a soft strip subject to a large deformation: Low-frequency dynamics

 Therein, $\ten{L}_i$ and $\ten{M}$ are matrices of the discrete problem.
 The above represents an algebraic eigenvalue problem for the eigenpair $(\omega^2,u)$ parameterized by $k$, as is common in commercial software.
 Alternatively, it can be solved for the eigenpair $(k, u)$ that is parameterized in $\omega$, which is particularly useful for frequency-dependent material parameters.
 Choosing different values for $\omega$ and solving the quadratic eigenvalue problem with conventional methods yields the sought dispersion curves $k(\omega)$.
 Note that due to viscoelasticity, wavenumbers~$k$ are complex valued, while $\omega$ remains a real quantity.
 This is handled naturally by the eigenvalue solver and represents no difficulty.

 The first two eigenvalues provide theoretical phase velocities $\omega/k$ depicted as lines in Figure~\ref{fig:LowFrequency}B and C. The theoretical trends effectively coincide with all our measurements, without any fitting procedure (all the parameters correspond to Ref.~\cite{delory_eml_2023} devoted to an Ecoflex plate), within the investigated extension and frequency ranges.
+For frequencies below 40~Hz, the wavelength of the compression mode approaches the dimensions of the plate.
+Consequently, the systematic extraction of the phase velocity becomes more sensitive to noise, leading to observable deviations of certain experimental points from the theoretical predictions.
 The decomposition of incremental displacements, together with three-dimensional equations turn out to be the key to a proper description of strip dynamics.
 Note that our approach can be readily extended to a wide range of structures with different material rheology or elasticity laws.